Aehsun Talish: Life and career

-Talish was born on 10 July 1965, in Karachi, Sindh, to Agha Ali Abbas Qizilbash, a character actor, and Umrao Jaan, a homemaker.
+Talish was born on 10 July 1965, in Karachi, Sindh, to Agha Ali Abbas Qizilbash, a character actor popularly known as known as Agha Talish, and Umrao Jaan, a homemaker.
 He is married to Tasniem Talish, with whom he has a son, actor Raza Talish.

-Ahson started his career in 1985 as an actor and started as a director after the death of his father, by establishing a production company in his father's name, Agha Talish Productions, in 1998.
+Ahson was an aeronautical engineering cadet in PAF College Sargodha.
+Later leaving the air force he started his career in 1985 as an actor and started as a director after the death of his father, by establishing a production company in his father's name, Agha Talish Productions, in 1998.
 Talish has worked with many Pakistani cinema stars.